1up-dev/multimario-stats/commands.md

 + Post the link to this command list: https://bit.ly/44P3Y46

 ## Commands for Counters
-*To get permission to count, ask a racer or an admin to whitelist you.*
+*To get permission to count, ask a racer or an admin.*
-*Note: VIPs and Mods can count without being whitelisted.*
+*Note: VIPs and Mods can count without being explicitly given permission.*
 #### !add [twitch_username] [number]
 + Add `[number]` to the total amount of collectibles for `[twitch_username]`.
 + Positive and negative numbers are accepted.